ArsamIj/Project_3/README.md

 3. The merged Data was then stored in pgAdmin SQL Database by establishment of a connection between python and pgAdmin.
 4. Using python, a flask app named app.py was created to develop a flask API.
 5. HTML file was created to form DOM for web development.
-6. Javascript named hardik.js is importing data from api and then ploting intractive visualization on web.
+6. Javascript named hardik.js is importing data from api and then plotting interactive visualization on web.

 a.
 Government Goverment spending share in the EV market.